intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/codegeex2/README.md

 conda activate llm
 # below command will install intel_extension_for_pytorch==2.1.10+xpu as default
 pip install --pre --upgrade ipex-llm[xpu] --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu/us/

+# [optional] only needed if you would like to use ModelScope as model hub
+pip install modelscope==1.11.0
 ```

 #### 1.2 Installation on Windows